 1. The central bank should state its lender of last resort rules clearly in advance.

-2. Such activities should be limited to occasional, tempopary well-collateralized lending to solvent, supervised depository institutions at an appropriate interest rate premium.
+2. Such activities should be limited to occasional, temporary well-collateralized lending to solvent, supervised depository institutions at an appropriate interest rate premium.

-3. More expansive lending should be agreed and indemfiled in advance by the fiscal authorities.
+3. More expansive lending should be agreed and indemnified in advance by the fiscal authorities.

 7. The SOMC believes that, by following these basic principles, the Fed would create the monetary and financial framework that best facilitates the efficient functioning of free-market, prosperity-creating, institutions in the U.S. economy.